 OUTSIDE ORGANIZATION CLUSTER

 Repair toys and equipment as needed.
-Communicate with the teachers, board members and make up coordinator about items in need or repair.
+Communicate with the teachers, board members and make-up coordinator about items in need of repair.
 If you need help fixing an item, discuss it with the teacher and/or board to arrange for outside repair upon approval.
 You will be reimbursed by the treasurer.
 Organizes jobs for yard day with the safety/cleaning coordinator, creates a list and posts it in the classroom.

 Responsible for keeping the outside areas in good order.
 These persons will also care for the garden boxes in the fenced area (life lab).
 This includes coordinating with the teachers to plan planting projects with the children.
 A time commitment of a few hours once a month per gardener is needed.
 This time should not be during school hours.
-Responsibilities include: mow lawn, edge, blow leaves, weed flower beds and planters both inside and outside fence, rake pine needles from sand boxes, etc. Be sure the sprinkler system is working properly and that the timer is set correctly.
-Yearly trim vine to prevent seeds growing (toxic).
-Check the timer often.
+Responsibilities include: mow lawn, edge, blow leaves, weed flower beds and planters both inside and outside fence, rake pine needles from sand boxes, etc. Yearly trim vine to prevent seeds growing (toxic).
 Also schedule activities with teachers to involve the children in yard work, ie. raking leaves, weeding, planting bulbs, flowers and vegetables.
 Organize yard days with outside organizer and fix it persons.
 Two yard days per school year.